Skip to content

 Also of interest: The 5 Best Open-World Games for Extensive Exploration

 It’s currently too early for a release date for “Assassin’s Creed” on Netflix.
 Meanwhile, Netflix and Ubisoft have a deal under which “Rabbids Invasion” and “Captain Laserhawk: A Blood Dragon Remix” have already been released.
 A series titled “Splinter Cell: Deathwatch” is set to premiere at the end of 2025.
-All these titles are animated series, but “Assassin’s Creed” is expected to be the first live-action series from the Netflix-Ubisoft deal.
+All these titles are animated series, but “Assassin’s Creed” is set to be the first live-action series from the Netflix-Ubisoft deal.

 This article is a machine translation of the original German version of TECHBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@techbook.de.